 7 Stunning Tennessee State Parks Where You Can Camp All Year-Round

 When it comes to feeling at peace with the great outdoors, Tennessee knows how to set you at ease real quick.
-The state boasts rushing rivers and lush valleys, meadows choked with flowers and craggy mountains to the east.
+The state boasts rushing rivers and lush valleys, meadows choked with flowers, and craggy mountains to the east.
 The Mississippi rounds out the western side of the state, snaking through fields and thick forests.
 It’s only natural to want to experience the beauty of the state in all its glory, don’t you think?
 These state parks offer year-round campgrounds in Tennessee, which means you don’t have to wait for the sunshine of spring to build a campfire and take some space from the rush of the day-to-day: